deephaven/deephaven-core/R/rdeephaven/README.md

 1. Build the Deephaven C++ client (and dependencies) according to the instructions in the [Deephaven C++ client installation guide](https://github.com/deephaven/deephaven-core/blob/main/cpp-client/README.md).
-   Follow the instructions at least through step 6.
-At that point you would have both the Deephaven C++ client and any C++ libraries it depends on, all installed in a particular directory of your choosing.
+   Follow the instructions at least through "Build and Install Deephaven C++ client".
+After that, you will have both the Deephaven C++ client and any C++ libraries it depends on installed in a particular directory of your choosing.
-   In what follows we assume that directory is `/path/to/dhcpp`.
+   In what follows, we assume that directory is `/path/to/dhcpp`.

-2. Set environment variables from the C++ client installation required for building the R client:
+3. Set environment variables from the C++ client installation required for building the R client:
    ```bash
    source /path/to/dhcpp/env.sh
    ```